derailed-archive/docs/docs/resources/user.md

 # User
-Users are Discoursy's root controllers, they have access to most, or if not all, of our featureset and get supreme reign over bots
+Users are Derailed's root controllers, they have access to most, or if not all, of our featureset and get supreme reign over bots